-Solicitation regulations provide that awards are to be made to organizations with demonstrated ability, including consideration as to whether the organization has:
+Solicitation regulations provide that awards are to be made to organizations with demonstrated ability, including consideration as to whether, as determined by the SFWIB, the organization has:

 - 1. Adequate financial resources; - 2.
-Satisfactory record of integrity, business ethics and fiscal accountability: - 3.
+Satisfactory record of integrity, business ethics and fiscal accountability; - 3.
 Necessary organization, experience, accounting and operational controls.

-The SFWIB expects that all Respondents will be capable of operating the solicited program(s) without any payments for at least eight (8) weeks from initial implementation of contracts.
+The SFWIB expects that the successful respondent(s) will be capable of operating the solicited programs without any payments for at least eight (8) weeks from initial implementation of the Contract(s).
 Cash advances will not be provided.
-Therefore, successful Respondents must have sufficient resources to await payment/reimbursement.
+Successful respondent(s) must have sufficient resources to wait at least eight (8) weeks for payment/reimbursement.